 Programs are the core of the City's housing strategy, translating goals and policies into actions.
 These include on-going programs, procedural changes, zoning ordinance changes, and other actions that implement the housing policies and help achieve housing goals.
-Each program identifies the funding source, responsible party, and timeframe for implementation, including programs that are ongoing (throughout the planning period).
+Each program identifies the funding source, responsible party, and timeframe for implementation, including programs that are .
+Timeframes are stated as short (1-2 years from adoption), medium (3-5 years from adoption), long (6-8 years from adoption), or ongoing (throughout the planning period).
 Timeframes were informed by priority ranking of draft programs by decision makers, community input, and available staff resources.